Emissary Veins + Hair Products

 Hair Products Matter

-One of the hallmarks of Ayurveda are the specific types of oils that are used.
-These oils traditionally combine sesame oil with herbs cooked into the oils.
-The oils act as carriers for the herbs, in the same way the sesame oil carried the methadone into the brain.
+The results were amazing!
+There were almost the exact same levels of methadone in the brain from the head massage with sesame-methadone oil as with the oral dose.
+One of the hallmarks of Ayurveda is specific types of oils.
+These oils traditionally combine sesame oil with various herbs.
+Oils act as carriers for herbs, in the same way sesame oil carried methadone into the brain.